-Impact of Warm Weather on Operating Results; Weather Hedge Contract
+Weather Hedge Contract

-Weather conditions have a significant impact on the demand for home heating oil and propane because our customers depend on these products principally for heating purposes.
-Actual weather conditions can vary substantially from year to year, significantly affecting our financial performance.
-To partially mitigate the adverse effect of warm weather on our cash flows, we have used weather hedging contracts for a number of years.
-For the fiscal 2016 and 2017 heating seasons, we entered into a weather hedge contract under which we are entitled to receive a payment of \$35,000 per heating degree-day shortfall when the total number of heating degree-days in the period covered is less than approximately 92.5% of the ten year average (the "Payment Threshold").
-The hedge covers the period from November 1 through March 31 taken as a whole and has a maximum payout of \$12.5 million.
-During the first quarter of 2016, the Partnership recorded a credit of \$12.5 million under this contract that reduced delivery and branch expenses.
-This amount was collected in April 2016.
+Weather conditions have a significant impact on the demand for home heating oil and propane because customers depend on these products principally for space heating purposes.
+Actual weather conditions may vary substantially from year to year, significantly affecting the Partnership's financial performance.
+To partially mitigate the adverse effect of warm weather on cash flow, we have used weather hedging contracts for a number of years.

+The Partnership has weather hedge contracts for fiscal years 2016, 2017, 2018 and 2019 with several providers.
+Under these contracts, the Partnership is entitled to a payment if the total number of degree days within the hedge period is less than the ten year average.
+The "payment thresholds," or strikes, are set at various levels.
+In addition, for fiscal years 2018 and 2019, the Partnership will be required to make a payment if degree days exceed the ten year average.
+The hedge period runs from November 1 through March 31, taken as a whole, for each respective fiscal year.
+For each fiscal year, the maximum that the Partnership can receive is \$12.5 million and for fiscal years 2018 and 2019, the maximum that the Partnership can pay is \$5.0 million.
+During the first quarter of fiscal 2016, the Partnership recorded a credit of \$12.5 million under this contract that reduced delivery and branch expenses.
+This amount was subsequently collected in April 2016.
+The Partnership did not realize any benefit under its weather hedge contract for the nine months ended June 30, 2017.